 Runs the experiment live on MTurk using Heroku as a server.
 An optional --verbose flag prints more detailed logs to the command line.
+An optional --bot flag forces the bot recruiter to be used, rather than the configured recruiter.

 logs